Harnessing Returns as a Retention Tool & Revenue Driver with ReturnKey

 Finally, in order to further extend LTV, ReturnKey tracks the per unit profitability of various SKUs.
 In turn, brands are forced to shift their thinking from GMV towards net merchandise value.

-“Too many retailers view their return experiences in a black box and refuse to evolve.
+“Too many retailers view their return experience in a black box and refuse to evolve.
 The easiest place to start is to simply codify your return policy.
-From there, you’ll be able to make step change value-driving upgrades.”
+From there, you’ll be able to make value-driving upgrades.”

 The Rising Tide: Global eCom Ecosystems